kcl-tscm/mff/README.md

 For an example use of the MFF package to build 3-body force fields for Ni nanoclusters, please see [2].

+## Pip Install

+To install MFF with pip, simply run the following in a Python 3.6 or 3.7 environment:

+    pip install mff

-## Install
+## Source Install

-Clone the repo into a folder:
+To install the MFF package from source, first clone the repo into a folder:

     git clone https://github.com/kcl-tscm/mff.git
     cd mff